ricardo-aires/helm-charts/charts/kafdrop/README.md

 One can easily change the `image.tag` to use another version.
 When using a local/proxy docker registry we must change `image.registry` as well.

+> The image is not being built for `arm`, see [issue](https://github.com/obsidiandynamics/kafdrop/issues/443), as a workaround we can use this [image](https://github.com/arm64-compat/kafdrop/pkgs/container/kafdrop)

 ### Command Arguments

 By default no extra arguments are passed, it can be change using